Top Menu

 Food provides the energy and nutrients that babies need to be healthy.
 For a

-Infants usually start eating solid foods between 4 and 6 months of age.
+Infants are usually ready to eat solid foods at about 6 months of age.
 Check with your health care provider for the best time for your baby to start.
 If you introduce one new food at a time, you will be able to identify any foods that cause allergies in your baby.
-Some foods to stay away from include
+Allergic reactions include a a rash, diarrhea, or vomiting.

 Start Here